ESET Online Help

 For example, devastating new viruses that will cause a computer to catch on fire and explode, or serial killers hiding in the back seats of cars.
 'Sympathy hoaxes' claim that forwarding the message will somehow benefit children with cancer or help find a missing person.

-Others claim forwarding the hoax will benefit the person forwarding by earning them money or free goods.
+Others claim forwarding the hoax will benefit the person forwarding by earning them money or free gifts.
 What these messages have in common is an appeal to forward them immediately to others.
-This is how hoaxes are spread.